-Information on parking, shuttle services, campus construction and other modes of transportation. commuterservices.utah.edu/(801) 581-6415 www.asuu.utah.edu (801) 581-2788
+Information on parking, shuttle services, campus construction and other modes of transportation. commuterservices.utah.edu/ asuu.utah.edu (801) 581-2788

 ASUU (student government)/ Student Advocacy Board

 The Student Advocacy Office is dedicated to providing a service to students by supporting their interests, bringing about an awareness of their rights, and acting as a resource for their concerns.